Namrata2615/Face-Recognition-System_Updated/README.md

 # Face-Recognition-System_Updated
 STEPS:

-1)Capture positive and anchor images from webcam into data folder(containing negative and positive folder).
+1)Capture positive and anchor images from webcam using computer vision into data folder(containing negative and positive folder).

 2)Extract negative images from lfw dataset.